airdward/Fullstack-Challenge/README.md

 you with a `manage.py` file, so you can run the server by running `python manage.py runserver`.

-For the purpose of this exercise do not worry about authentication, just assume that the user is logged in, and you have access to the user object, feel free to hardcode that in the views.
+For the purpose of this exercise do not worry about authenticatiocden, just assume that the user is logged in, and you have access to the user object, feel free to hardcode that in the views.